Tochemey/BasicRestClient/Readme.md

 A minimal Rest client that uses .Net HttpWebRequest API to make requests.
 It is mainly a wrapper around the famous and robust .Net HttpWebRequest API.
 It features a simple interface for making Web requests.
-It has been written and tested on an environment using .Net Framework 4.5.1.
+It has been written and tested on an environment using .Net Framework 4.5.1 or later.
 Please bear with me there are better libraries out there.
 I just want to have fun and also control over what I have done.
 It is easy at that stage to fix issues and respond to users worries or bugs.

 ## Requirements
-As stated in the brief introduction the library requires the .Net Framework 4.5.1.
+As stated in the brief introduction the library requires the .Net Framework 4.5.1. or later

 ## Features
 Currently the following HTTP verb are supported: